 With features like customizable analytics and reporting, you can lead acquisition and lost deals and monitor your customer’s journey through the sales funnel and beyond.

 Nutshell also equips you with advanced contact management abilities, comprehensive sales management features, communication and collaboration tools, plenty of app integrations, and a host of marketing features that include A/B testing for email marketing.

 When you choose Nutshell, you’ll have a powerful CXM partner by your side, helping you implement the following tactics for a well-rounded CX strategy:

 We asked eight professionals to share what customer experience means to them and their best examples of what CX looks like in the real world.

-Customer experience is an umbrella that covers all the interactions that consumers have with your company.
-This includes how they feel about products you offer and any interactions they have with your brand, as well as with representatives of your company.
-Customer experience thinks about the full journey of a customer's lifecycle and how to optimize each touchpoint to reduce friction and maximize revenue per customer.
+Customer experience is an umbrella that covers all consumer interactions with your company.
+This includes how they feel about the products you offer and any interactions they have with your brand, as well as with representatives of your company.
+Customer experience thinks about the full journey of a customer’s lifecycle and how to optimize each touchpoint to reduce friction and maximize revenue per customer.

-An ideal customer experience might look something like this: they purchase your product or service to solve a pain point that they have.
-Along the way they contact your customer service team, get a question answered and learn about another way that your product adds value to their life or business.
+An ideal customer experience might look something like this: they purchase your product or service to solve their pain point.
+Along the way, they contact your customer service team, get a question answered, and learn about another way that your product adds value to their life or business.
 Based on that value, they become a repeat customer and recommend you to their network.

 The customer experience is the accumulation of each interaction a customer has with your brand.
 That can include their experience in your store, on your website, and even scrolling through your social media channels.

 I often find myself getting frustrated when I shop with small businesses with attentive social media managers but careless customer support.
-You must ensure that interactions across the board are consistent to retain your customer base!
+You must ensure consistent interactions across the board to retain your customer base!